Teaching Weather: Activities and Resources

 (Source: Cutting Tiny Bites)

 Then, head on down to the local library and grab some books for your students.
-Put them in a reading center or add them into your daily lesson plans.
+Put them in a reading center or add them to your daily lesson plans.
 Introducing nonfiction and fiction stories about weather is a great way to start your unit.

 Here are links to a few of my favorites for teaching weather.
-Each of these links are affiliate links to Amazon:
+Each of these are affiliate links to Amazon:

 1. Everything Weather by Kathy Furgang